Autodesk/sydevs/user_manual/collection_nodes.md

 The `macro_initialization_event` function is invoked once, before any other event handling function.
 The main purpose of the function is to take parameter values from the flow input ports, and use the information to initialize the state variables and create agents.
 The return value is the planned duration until the next planned event.

 Below is the macro initialization event handler from [parallel_queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/parallel_queueing_node.h).
-Observe the creation of an agent, an instance of `queueing_node` with an ID of 0.
+Observe the creation of an agent, an instance of `queueing_node`, with an ID of 0.

 ```cpp
 inline duration parallel_queueing_node::macro_initialization_event()